 The book of Proverbs opens up for me a window into wisdom.
 The Bible as a whole represents how the mind of God works.
-He establishes Himself in every page.
+He establishes Himself on every page.
 We know who He is through His word.

 Here are seven signs of a fool as mentioned in Proverbs.
 Let’s wise up and get our dose of Proverbs daily lest we become fools!

 - Fools repeat folly.
 “As a dog returneth to his vomit, so a fool returneth to his folly.”
-(Proverbs 26:11) This one doesn’t need explanation…the visual is enough to make one wince.
+(Proverbs 26:11) This one doesn’t need an explanation…the visual is enough to make one wince.

 - Fools lack common sense.
 “The lips of the righteous feed many: but fools die for want of wisdom.”
 (Proverbs 10:21) The book of Proverbs is replete with what is called chiastic fashion: parallel ideas set in mirror image to each other.
 Here, the lips of the righteous nourish many; however, fools die for lack of it.